The-Bioinformatics-Group/skeletonema_resequencing/README.md

 # Files
 * code - Store code used for the project here.
 * data - Directory for raw and filtered data.
-* test - Files created during code developnemt.
-These files can be removed at any time ...
+* test - Warious test analyses are performed here.